krispybyte/Simple-EFT-Base/README.md

 # Simple-EFT-Base
- A simple OOP escape from tarkov base made by me
+ A simple OOP escape from tarkov base made by me, offsets are most likely updated, not looking to update this anytime soon